 The Great Lakes shoreline is decorated with vibrant stones in every shade.
 In particular, Northern Michigan’s beaches are a known paradise for rock hunters.
 We talked with rock hound Amy Hites, the co-administrator of the Facebook community Michigan Rockhounding, for insider tips on the best beaches, weather and seasons for rock hunting.
+Hint: Build in some time on your Northern Michigan fall color tour since fall is the best time of all as autumn winds bring fresh crops of rocks constantly.
+And be sure to check out these additional tips for rock hunting in Northern Michigan.

 What supplies should people bring when rock hunting?